laminlabs/nbproject/docs/index.md

 _Open-source ELN for the drylab._

-Manage reproducible notebooks with metadata, dependency, and consecutiveness tracking.
+Manage notebooks with metadata, dependency, and integrity tracking.
-Share notebooks your collaborators can trust.
+Share reproducible notebooks with context.

 Supported editors & platforms: